iankengott/flockfysh/README.md

     1. Note that the code above assumes **you have the virtualenv package installed** If not, run the command `pip install --upgrade virtualenv`
 4. Run `python3 run.py input.yaml` to start developing!
 Happy coding!

+## License
+This repository is licensed under the BSD-4 license. **Note that some of the images from the scraper may have artisitic copyrights, and should only, only, ONLY be used for ML & Training purposes.
+Under no grounds should this tool be exploited to circumvent copyrights.** Besides, it makes everyone's lives easier if we don't mooch off each other's copyrighted images. :))